brianglass/english_bible/README.md

 * 1 Cor 5.6-8; Gal 3.13-14
 * Prov 10, 3, 8

-NOTE: this function directly interpolates values from the reference into SQL.
+**Warning**: this function directly interpolates values from the reference into SQL.
 This is safe as long as the provided reference is coming from the database.
 In other words, this method might be unsafe when used to lookup user-provided references.